 OnePlus 8 Pro vs Huawei P40 Pro: The verdict

 The OnePlus 8 Pro and Huawei P40 Pro offer solid hardware packages where the differences really come down to fine margins.
-With a number of similarities, design, software, and camera capabilities are the biggest differentiators.
+With several similarities, design, software, and camera capabilities are the biggest differentiators.
 OnePlus offers slick software, an excellent 120Hz display, bleeding-edge performance, and a whole host of flagship extras.
 For a gargantuan phone, I also quite like the way it handles compared to the weighty P40 Pro.
 It’s also a little bit cheaper too, giving it an edge for value for money.

 It all comes down to fine margins... except for the software.